vcvpaiva/NetworkMathematics/shortwhitepaper.md

 - A semantic index of all open-access mathematics
 - Revolutionizing math education through interactive AI-assisted exploration

 Mathematics is the foundation of scientific progress, yet its complex, interconnected nature is still difficult to navigate.
-By supporting Network Mathematics, we are contributing to the next stage of mathematical research and education—one where AI tools amplify human reasoning and enable faster, deeper insights into the structure of mathematics itself.
+By developing Network Mathematics, we are contributing to the next stage of mathematical research and education—one where AI tools amplify human reasoning and enable faster, deeper insights into the structure of mathematics itself.